-On July 2, 2012, Sony bought the then-barely-known cloud gaming service, GaiKai, to the tune of $380 million (£242 million, AU$518).
-The decision was met with tepid excitement and heaps of skepticism.
+It was back in 2012 that Sony bought the then-barely-known cloud gaming service, GaiKai, to the tune of $380 million (£242 million, AU$518).
+The decision was met with tepid excitement and heaps of skepticism, most of it understandable.

 How could the average user expect a stable, quick connection for an entire gaming session?
 And how could Sony price it so that both consumers and developers get a fair deal?